Moonie

 Known informally as the 'oil capital of Queensland', Moonie is a classic outback pit-stop settlement serving long-distance travellers on the Moonie Highway and the surrounding pastoral properties.
 A small roadhouse and basic facilities cater to travellers, while the nearby oil infrastructure remains a landmark of the region.
 Those living here or passing through experience the wide open landscapes, big skies, and self-reliant character of the Darling Downs outback, with Goondiwindi (about 96 kilometres south) and Dalby (around 158 kilometres east) the nearest towns for services.

-Moonie falls under postcode 4406 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Warrego electorate.
+Moonie falls under postcode 4406 and is governed by the Western Downs Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Warrego electorate.

 📍 Location